Vignesh905/EXPERIMENT--01-ALP-FOR-8086/README.md

-# EXPERIMENT--01-ALP-FOR-8086
+# EXPERIMENT--01- ARITHMETIC OPERATION AND LOGICAL OPERATION IN 8086
-Name :
+Name :PALADI VENKATESH VIGNESH
-Roll no
+Roll no :212224040229
-Date of experiment :
+Date of experiment :19/08/2025